Can you send my child’s grades home?

 What type of security does SJC have for its students and buildings?

 The College’s security department is open 24/7.
-All security officers are trained as emergency “first responders,” and many of them are trained as EMTs as well.
+All security officers are trained as emergency “first responders.”
 Campus call boxes are provided in parking areas so that students may call for a security escort to their residence hall if they arrive on campus late at night.

 All residence halls have front-door locks and each student room has a separate lock, thus giving students a “doubly secure” living space.